shiningrain/JailGuard/README.md

 Both scripts have 6 parameters:
 1. `mutator` is used to target the mutator in defense, you can see the `help` in the scripts to find more details of its available values.
 The default one is our combination policy, which achieves the best detection results across various attacks.
 2. `serial_num` is the serial number of the data under testing.
-For text dataset, it should be in [0,9999], for image dataset, it should be in [0,999].
+For the text dataset, it should be in [0,9999], for the image dataset, it should be in [0,999].
 3. `variant_save_dir` indicates the directory that you use to save the generated variants
 4. `response_save_dir` is the directory that you use to save the LLM system responses
 5. `path` is the path of the dataset/data under test.
 6. `number` is the number of generated variants (LLM query budgets)
-7. `threshold` is the detetion threshold, default is 0.02 for GPT-3.5(text) and 0.025 for MiniGPT-4(image)
+7. `threshold` is the detection threshold, default is 0.02 for GPT-3.5(text) and 0.025 for MiniGPT-4(image)

 You need to assign values for 1/2/3/4 parameters in reproduction